NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 This project intends to close the knowledge gap between ambiguous newt population sizes and ideal environmental conditions at a district level via the use of ["surveyed priority pond"](https://naturalengland-defra.opendata.arcgis.com/datasets/Defra::surveyed-priority-ponds-england/about) data by Natural England/Defra and analysing Great Crested Newt (GCN) location patterns via the use of machine learning models

-The script is intended to be used via the scheduled task manager on a windows remote desktop and the output to function as an automated report (many of the visualisations below are dynamically filtered to top rows in case future datasets have increasing size, for example).
+This annotated and easy to follow script is intended to be used via the scheduled task manager on a windows remote desktop and the output to function as an automated report (many of the visualisations below are dynamically filtered to top rows in case future datasets have increasing size, for example).
 The script can be expanded to export datasets to a SQL data warehouse (coming soon) or ported directly to an Altair python dashboard/PowerBI

 ## When and when are Great Crested Newts found?